ocurrent/ocaml-ci/README.md

 If you forget, `git submodule update --init` will fetch them.

-To test the CI on a local Git clone, you need to first install the dependencies, and then use `dune exec` as shown below:
+To test the CI on a local Git clone, you need to first install the dependencies and then use `dune exec` as shown below:

 ```sh
 opam update